laurentperroteau/laurentperroteau/README.md

-### Nothing recent to see here 😞, I'm working on private repository on GitLab:
+### Nothing recent to see here 😞, I'm working on private repositories on GitLab:

 > Real contribution!
 I'm mostly Principal/Lead Front-End Engineer